What resources are available to researchers at NCHS?

 The MacKenzie Research Center at NCHS consists of an archival collection and a reference library of resource materials.
 Whether your interest is genealogy, the U.S.-Dakota War, or 4-H, the NCHS Research Center offers insights and information.

-What’s the difference between visiting a library and visiting an archives?
+What’s the difference between visiting a library and visiting an archive?

 Both libraries and archives invite patrons to engage with historical information, but while libraries house published material, such as books and magazines, archives are repositories for unique, often unpublished materials, such as organizational records and personal papers.